XeroAPI/xero-python/xero_python/payrollnz/docs/PayrollNZApi.md

 employee_id = '4ff1e5cc-9835-40d5-bb18-09fdb118db9c' # str | Employee id for single object
 page = 56 # int | Page number which specifies the set of records to retrieve.
 By default the number of the records per set is 100. (optional)
 try:
-    # retrieves an employee's salary and wages
+    # Retrieves an employee's salary and wages
     api_response = api_instance.get_employee_salary_and_wages(xero_tenant_id, employee_id, page=page)
     pprint(api_response)
 except ApiException as e: